 When will the library open to the public?

-The Library Board of Trustees met on June 9, and, after a lengthy discussion, decided that the library building will remain closed to the public through July 31.
-The board’s focus was on balancing access to library materials and resources with the health and safety of staff and patrons.
-Based on board guidance, the library will continue to look for ways to enhance contactless service to patrons while actively working towards a plan for reopening.
-Safety measures, such as barriers at service points, adequate cleaning supplies and sanitizers, and guidelines on space usage and cleaning, will be included in preparations.
-The Board will review updated COVID-19 recommendations and discuss reopening timeframes at their July 14 meeting.
-While we are working hard to serve you in new ways, we miss opening our doors to you each day and interacting with you in person.
+The Library Board of Trustees met on July 14, and after a lengthy discussion, decided that the library building will continue to remain closed to the public.
+The Board is focused on balancing access to library materials and resources with the health and safety of staff and patrons.
+Staff is actively working towards a plan for public visits.
+This next phase of reopening will likely be a walkthrough model with short visits and limited occupancy, where patrons may briefly stop in to use computers, browse the collection, and check out and pick up items.
+This approach will allow broader access to resources while limiting potential exposure to the novel coronavirus.
+In preparation for reopening, staff is implementing safety measures, such as installing protective barriers at service points, obtaining adequate cleaning supplies and sanitizers, establishing disinfecting protocols, and developing traffic patterns and building use guidelines.
+The Board will evaluate progress on safety measures, review updated COVID-19 recommendations, and discuss reopening timeframes at their August 4 meeting.
+Thank you for your patience and understanding as we navigate the pandemic and find new ways to serve you.
 We look forward to seeing your familiar faces as soon as we can.

 What if my items are due?

 Materials may be returned to the library’s exterior book drop.
 The book drop is located just outside the parking ramp exit gate on the Third Street side of the library.
 The book return bin in the 4th St entry is not accessible while the library is closed.
 Materials may also be returned to Washington County Library branches or Bayport Public Library.

 I have a question about my account, library materials or library resources.
 Is there anyone that can help me?